smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 The template design comes from the head unit.
 However predefined template names are defined in `PredefinedLayout` enum.
 The head unit should provide template designs for the predefined template names.
 Still, it can also provide additional custom templates with self defined names.

 All this can be reused for widget windows.
-When creating a new widget window, the available widget templates are provided in `WindowCapability.windowLayoutAvailable`.
+When creating a new widget window, the available widget templates are provided in `WindowCapability.layoutsAvailable`.

 The details about the currently selected widget template are provided using the same display capabilities struct.
 It is expected that the HMI will return with fewer text fields (only main field 1 and 2), shorter text field width and smaller image resolutions.
 This solution reuses the existing API, to provide widget template details as mentioned.